 Early in the year, multiple tracking tools (including MozCast) reported historically-high ranking movement.
 Google later confirmed that this movement was a result of a “core algo update”.
 While Google has not confirmed that this was not a Penguin update – the details remain unclear about this most recent update.

 While we can’t predict what Google will do next with the core algorithm, we can ensure that today your website is ranking on the first page of the Google search engine results.
-We are – ensuring your website and company are at the top of the list.
+We are professionals who specialize in digital marketing, SEO, social media – ensuring your website and company are at the top of the list.